ruomengz/UdpChat/README.md

 Server is holding an table of all registered users, including their listening port, address, and state.

 ### Chatting
 User can chat with other users by their user's name.
 Using the format `send <user-name> <message>` to send a message to that user.

 User cannot send a message to itself.

 User will get a acknowledge ACK from the receiver.

+User cannot send a message to a unknown user.

 If the receiver is offline, user won't recieve ACK message, thus, user will send the offline message to server.